Jonancy, Kentucky

 Jonancy is a small unincorporated community and coal town in Pike County, Kentucky, United States, in the far eastern part of the state.
 The latitude and longitude are 37.316N and -82.583W.
 Jonancy is in the Eastern Coal Field region.
 The community is in the Eastern time zone.

 According to James Blake Miller, the hamlet's best-known resident, Jonancy was "named after my great-great-great grandparents: Joe and Nancy Miller ... [t]hey were the first people in those parts."

+History

+In 1911, the Sandy Valley and Elkhorn Railroad was built through Jonancy along Shelby Creek.
+Today, Kentucky State Highway 3527 runs through Jonancy adjacent to the old railroad, while the highway becomes KY 610 before reaching Jonancy.

+By 1920, Jonancy residents formed the town's only place of worship, Union Church, a Baptist congregation.